swissup/swissup.github.io/m2/extensions/pagespeed/quickstart.md

 > Please go to Cache Management and refresh cache types.

-Check 404 errors on page
+Check 404 errors on page.

 ### Optimize images